Ya Gotta Love How Special Our Special Interest Groups Are…

 A further reading showed me why…and man, does it tick me off.

-Last week, our Secretary of Agriculture, Tom Vilsack, completely caved under pressure put on him by the National Cattlemen’s Beef Association, throwing the health of Americans under the bus once again.
+Our Secretary of Agriculture, Tom Vilsack, completely caved under pressure put on him by the National Cattlemen’s Beef Association, throwing the health of Americans under the bus once again.

-It all began about a week ago when a USDA employee suggested everyone participate in Meatless Mondays, an increasingly popular campaign that encourages people to try going without meat in their diet for one day a week.
+It all began about when a USDA employee suggested everyone participate in Meatless Mondays, an increasingly popular campaign that encourages people to try going without meat in their diet for one day a week.
 In this instance, the employee thought this could be part of the ‘greening’ effort by the USDA as a way to reduce the environmental impact of dining in the cafeteria.
 It was…and is…a great idea.